DanielFLopez1620/learning_ros2/m02_ros2_communication/m02_ros2_communication.md

 ![py_pub_sub_int64](/m02_ros2_communication/resources/rclpy_int64_pub_sub.png)
 ****
-If you want to practice and learn more, you can try to change the type of message, for example, send a float instaed of an integer, or go on and discover more **std_msgs**.
+If you want to practice and learn more, you can try to change the type of message, for example, send a float instead of an integer, or go on and discover more **std_msgs**.

 ### Servers and client with Pyhton: